 In all 50 states, federal law makes it illegal to discriminate based on:

-In addition, Massachusetts state law also prohibits discrimination based on:
+In addition to the above categories, Massachusetts law also prohibits discrimination based on:

 Federal antidiscrimination laws apply to Massachusetts employers with 15 or more employees, with the following exceptions: